GENESDEMON/Lilees-FOOD-ORDERING-MOBILE-APP/README.md

 # Lilees-FOOD-ORDERING-MOBILE-APP
-A simple food ordering system built with flutter.
+This is a simple food ordering app built with flutter.